Skip to main content

 Inventory ledger entry

-When a mapped product is posted, Bestellfix creates an inventory ledger entry.
-The transaction type is usually: RECEIPT The ledger entry can include:
+When a mapped product is posted, Mathership creates an inventory ledger entry with transaction type RECEIPT.

 FieldMeaning